-This methodology lead to a certain imprecision so before long, in 1538, a volume was published with the catchy title: “This boke showeth the maner of measurynge of all maner of lande, as well of woodlande, as of lande in the felde, and comptynge the true nombre of acres of the same.”
-With that title, we can only assume that the text was in dire need of editing.
-Nonetheless, it flew off the shelves, because now anyone, not just nobility, had a means of computing their land area and identifying boundaries.
-This new desire to measure and mark inevitably led to the standardization of land measurement and to a flurry of map drawing with the accompanying metes and bounds descriptions to define, and to legally record, land ownership.
+This methodology led to a certain imprecision so before long, in 1538, a volume was published with the catchy title: “This boke showeth the maner of measurynge of all maner of lande, as well of woodlande, as of lande in the felde, and comptynge the true nombre of acres of the same.”
+Perhaps not the most succinct of titles, but the book flew off the shelves because it gave everyone, not just nobility, a means of computing their land area and identifying boundaries.
+This new desire to measure and mark inevitably led to the standardization of land measurement and to a flurry of map drawing with the accompanying metes and bounds descriptions to define and to legally record land ownership.
 How little things have changed.

 Our fundamental concepts of real property, originating so long ago, seem about as solid and set as the land itself.
 You can rent, own, mortgage, sell, bequeath.
 Everything else is pretty much variations on those central themes.
-The processes for achieving any of those transactions, while not identical, are certainly similar from place to place and all seek to achieve the same objectives.
-You would think that this real estate horse was pretty well beaten to death by now.
-But along comes blockchain technology and suddenly our staid concepts of real property require a rethink.
+The processes for achieving any of those transactions, while not identical, are certainly similar from place to place and they all seek to achieve the same objectives.
+Real estate just hasn’t been the first thing to leap to mind when you’re thinking about innovation.
+But along comes blockchain technology and suddenly our staid concepts of real property require a major rethink.

-Blockchain will not suddenly upend real property, of course, but it has the power to do so.
-The issue isn’t so much the capability of the technology as much as the capacity of humans to adjust and to accept change because it confers a benefit that is worth all the upheaval.
+Blockchain will not suddenly upend real property but it has the power to do so.
+The issue isn’t so much the capability of the technology as much as the capacity of humans to adjust and to accept change if it confers enough of a benefit for all the upheaval.
 Achieving the right balance is the tricky part and it may mainly fall on lawyers and blockchain developers to understand the possibilities and to lead (a whole discussion in itself for another day).

-So, what can blockchain do to real estate after all these years of tradition and black letter law?
+So, what can blockchain do to real estate after centuries of tradition and black letter law?
 Well, blockchain can transform our concepts of ownership, of conveying title, and of recording interests.
 The manner in which we transact a purchase or sale may no longer require a bank, a lawyer, or a real estate agent.
-It may not even involve our national currency.
-About the only thing that can’t change is the dirt.
+It won’t even involve a national currency.
+How we finance real estate could also change significantly.
+About the only thing that can’t change is the dirt itself.

 Blockchain technology is an ideal record keeper.
 It never forgets.
 It is highly redundant, so years worth of property records would never again be lost in a fire (ask Chicago about that) or zapped from existence due to a server meltdown or hack, or simply lost due to the degradation of materials such as paper or microfilm (yes, still in use).
 It is a distributed architecture, so no digital record exists in only one place but in many.
 It time stamps every element of a transaction and locks it away using cryptography.
 Technically, it is not fully immune from hacking but is highly secure and each moment moves a record statistically closer to immutability with each new block attached to the chain.
 The blockchain is structured such that to change a single comma in any record would require rewriting an ever growing string of other records.
 The math says not to lose sleep over it.

 But if that minuscule possibility of tampering with the blockchain still troubles you, consider the gaping holes in our current system of securing real property records.
-Americans like to think that land fraud only happens in those disorganized, primitive places where deeds are tossed into a wicker basket.
-The truth is that in many small towns in America, where underfunded municipalities may only have a part time clerk or two, the only thing that stops rampant fraud is the pure honesty of public servants and a lock on the door.
-Particularly now that many property closings are done electronically between parties who never meet in person the ability to submit forged documents electronically or by mail has led to numerous instances of land fraud in the United States.
-Consider that the Cook County Recorder of Deeds (CCRD) has already reported on their test of blockchain technology stating that, “Fraudulent property transfers are one of the main reasons CCRD became interested in blockchain, and the idea that conveyances could be protected behind a password.”
+We like to think that land fraud only happens in those disorganized, primitive places where some might envision deeds getting tossed into wicker baskets.
+The truth is that in many small towns in America, with only have a part time clerk or two, the only thing that stops rampant fraud is the pure honesty of public servants and a lock on the door.
+And now that many property closings are done electronically between parties who never meet in person, the ability to submit forged documents electronically or by mail has led to numerous instances of land fraud in the United States.
+Consider that the Cook County Recorder of Deeds (CCRD) has reported on their test of blockchain technology stating that, “Fraudulent property transfers are one of the main reasons CCRD became interested in blockchain, and the idea that conveyances could be protected behind a password.”

 But, there’s more.
 With a blockchain registration system is in place, it would be a relatively small step to designate your property anywhere on earth for sale, enter into contract, and transfer title directly between principals using cryptocurrency or jurisdictionally issued tokens on the blockchain.
 This, of course, assumes that all parties already have cryptographically verified identities.
 Naturally.